16 Oct Technical Writing Refresher Certification Course

 This course helps you:

-✅ Upgrade your toolset (Confluence, Markdown, GitHub, DITA basics, MadCap Flare, Camtasia, Copilot, JIRA, SnagIt)
+✅ Upgrade your toolset (Confluence, Markdown, GitHub, DITA Oxygen XML, MadCap Flare, Camtasia, Copilot, JIRA, SnagIt)

 ✅ Revisit fundamentals of structured authoring and content reuse